 Parallel parking may or may not be required on your G2 road test in Ontario.
 It depends on the DriveTest centre and the specific route assigned to you.
 Some centres require parallel parking while others use reverse stall parking instead.
 You should be prepared for both.

-Read answerHow to Parallel Park for the G2 Test in Ontario
+Read answerHow to Parallel Park for the G2 Test (30 cm of the Curb)

 Parallel parking may or may not be tested on your G2 road test depending on the DriveTest centre.
 Where it is tested, you must park within 30 cm of the curb without touching any cones.
 The standard method: signal, position beside the front car, reverse to a 45-degree angle, turn the wheel sharply toward the curb, then straighten and pull forward to centre.